Van Evera Bailey Fellows

 Since 2001, AFO and The Oregon Community Foundation have awarded over $450,000 to advance the professional development of experienced design professionals.
 Learn about the diverse set of projects and research of our selected Van Evera Bailey Fellows.

 2017 – Richard Potestio, AIA, Potestio Studio, Rick has engaged a career-long study of middle-scale urban housing and the sense of community that derives from these walkable neighborhoods.
 Rick used the award to compile his research into graphic tools to be utilized by planners, designers and the public, to help illustrate proposed planning concepts across Oregon.

 2016 – Quang Truong, AIA, Polytechnica, Quang researched the development, applicability, and implications of composite materials (FRPs) in architecture, in relation to the Pacific Northwest’s rich heritage of involvement in the building materials industry.
 His research included the development of a chair built from composite materials.

 2016 – Jerry Waters, AIA, YGH Architecture, Jerry traveled internationally to study three dominantly cited educational pedagogies, The Montessori, the Reggio Emelia, and the Finnish approach.
 Jerry’s research focused on how these education structures demand greater spacial complexity in the architecture of educational buildings.

-2015 – Randy Gragg, A writer on architecture, urban design, and planning for The Oregonian for 17 years, Randy used his expertise to create a series of monthly radio/podcast/web stories for OPB Radio.
+2015 – Randy Gragg, A writer on architecture, urban design, and planning for The Oregonian for 17 years, Randy used his expertise to create a series of monthly radio/podcast/web stories for State of Wonder on OPB Radio.
 The series creatively approaches design in the quickly changing city and introduces the topic of architecture and urban design into Oregon’s mainstream media.
 Randy used the fellowship to launch this series and feed the hunger for “informed, inventive discussion about the shape of our growing state.”